-I have now been a work at home mom and homemaker for about three years.
+I have been a work at home mom and homemaker since 2011.
 During this time I have found many reasons to love being home and doing what I want.
 Here are a few of what I consider to be the best reasons to work at home.
 These are what speak to my heart and desires, so my list may differ from your own.

 - I can attend school events and parent/teacher conferences without asking my boss if I can miss work.
 And if the school calls me because my kids are sick, injured, in trouble, or forgot something?
 I can go attend to their needs without having to call someone else or missing work.